 Jesus expected the people to mortify themselves.
-What is mortification—denying one self—going without food, without drink, watching in prayer instead of sleeping, being uncomfortably cold, etc.
+What is mortification—denying oneself—going without food, without drink, watching in prayer instead of sleeping, being uncomfortably cold, etc.

-During the first missionary Journey Paul and Barnabus spent several weeks in each city they visited.
-After a few months they returned to those cities.
+During the first missionary journey, Paul and Barnabus spent several weeks in each city they visited.
+After a few months, they returned to those cities.

 A true adventure is likely to include many hardships.

-Jesus was a man of sorrows and acquainted with grief—and this is before the cross because at the last supper He commends his disciples as this ones who have stood by him in his trials—and most abandoned him during his trial and crucifixion.
+Jesus was a man of sorrows and acquainted with grief—and this is before the cross because at the last supper He commends his disciples as the ones who have stood by him in his trials—and most abandoned him during his trial and crucifixion.

 When we have prepared for the journey by choosing mortification and limiting sin in our lives then:

-PART 2: The Adventure continues with the second phase the ascent of the mountain.
+PART 2: The Adventure continues with the second phase, the ascent of the mountain.
 Here mortification takes on new meaning and purpose:

-For Christian disciples we must follow Christ, Jesus told us we like a grain of wheat must die.
+For Christian disciples, we must follow Christ; Jesus told us we like a grain of wheat must die.
 How do we die—we use mortification to die to ourselves little by little.
 For Christians to climb the mountain is to win souls for the kingdom.

-St. Teresa of Lisieux “The money to buy souls is suffering accepted with love.
+St. Teresa of Lisieux, “The money to buy souls is suffering accepted with love.

 It is said that the blood of the martyrs is the seeds of the Church—I would say rather it is the water and fertilizer that causes the seed of God’s word to grow in our hearts.

-These are things that our society sees differently—difficulties, problems, annoyances, sicknesses, as bad—something that cannot come from God and God would never call us to.
+These are things that our society sees differently—difficulties, problems, annoyances, sicknesses, as bad—something that cannot come from God, and God would never call us to.
 Rather we should look on these as God training us and treating us as His children.
 Let’s get the most benefit from our suffering.

 Isaiah 53:3-4 He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.
 4 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted.

 Colossians 1:9 For this reason, since the day we heard about you, we have not stopped praying for you and asking God to fill you with the knowledge of his will through all spiritual wisdom and understanding.
 Colossians 1:24 Now I rejoice in what was suffered for you, and I fill up in my flesh what is still lacking in regard to Christ’s afflictions, for the sake of his body, which is the church.
-Colossians 1:29 To this end I labor, struggling (agony) with all his energy, which so powerfully works in me.
+Colossians 1:29 To this end, I labor, struggling (agony) with all his energy, which so powerfully works in me.
 Colossians 2:1-2 I want you to know how much I am struggling (agony) for you and for those at Laodicea, and for all who have not met me personally.
 2 My purpose is that they may be encouraged in heart and united in love, so that they may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ,

 2 Corinthians 11:23-30 Are they servants of Christ?
 (I am out of my mind to talk like this.)
 I am more.
 I have worked much harder, been in prison more frequently, been flogged more severely, and been exposed to death again and again.
 24 Five times I received from the Jews the forty lashes minus one.
 25 Three times I was beaten with rods, once I was stoned, three times I was shipwrecked, I spent a night and a day in the open sea, 26 I have been constantly on the move.
 I have been in danger from rivers, in danger from bandits, in danger from my own countrymen, in danger from Gentiles; in danger in the city, in danger in the country, in danger at sea; and in danger from false brothers.
 27 I have labored and toiled and have often gone without sleep; I have known hunger and thirst and have often gone without food; I have been cold and naked.
 28 Besides everything else, I face daily the pressure of my concern for all the churches.
 29 Who is weak, and I do not feel weak?
 Who is led into sin, and I do not inwardly burn?
 30 If I must boast, I will boast of the things that show my weakness.

 2 Corinthians 4:16-18 Therefore we do not lose heart.
-Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
+Though outwardly, we are wasting away, yet inwardly we are being renewed day by day.
 17 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 18 So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal.

 Acts 20:23 I only know that in every city the Holy Spirit warns me that prison and hardships are facing me.

-Romans 5:3-5 Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance; 4 Perseverance, character; and character, hope.
+Romans 5:3-5 Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance; 4 perseverance, character; and character, hope.
 5 And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us.

 Romans 8:18 I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.

-2 Thessalonians 1:4-6 Therefore, among God’s churches we boast about your perseverance and faith in all the persecutions and trials you are enduring.
-5 All this is evidence that God’s judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering.
+2 Thessalonians 1:4-6 Therefore, among God’s churches, we boast about your perseverance and faith in all the persecutions and trials you are enduring.
+5 All this is evidence that God’s judgment is right, and as a result, you will be counted worthy of the kingdom of God, for which you are suffering.
 6 God is just: He will pay back trouble to those who trouble you

 James 1:4 Because you know that the testing of your faith develops perseverance.
 4 Perseverance must finish its work so that you may be mature and complete, not lacking anything.

-James 1:12 Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him.
+James 1:12 Blessed is the man who perseveres under trial because when he has stood the test, he will receive the crown of life that God has promised to those who love him.

 1 Peter 1:6-9 In this you greatly rejoice, though now for a little while you may have had to suffer grief in all kinds of trials.
 7 These have come so that your faith—of greater worth than gold, which perishes even though refined by fire—may be proved genuine and may result in praise, glory and honor when Jesus Christ is revealed.
 8 Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy, 9 For you are receiving the goal of your faith, the salvation of your souls.